fuzziqersoftware/cyclone/README.md

 ## Building

-- Build and install phosg (https://github.com/fuzziqersoftware/phosg)
+- Build and install phosg (https://github.com/fuzziqersoftware/phosg).
+- Check if you have zlib.
+If you don't, be a little surprised, then install it.
 - Run `make`.

 If it doesn't work on your system, let me know.
 I've built and tested it on Mac OS X 10.13 and Ubuntu 16.04.